bravesoftdz/ATGauge/readme.txt

 Gauge for Lazarus.
-Looks like Delphi7 one with style "horiz bar".
+Looks like D7 one. not all "kinds" done yet. flicker free (uses temp bitmap). added color of border.

+Lazarus: 1.4.0.
+Tested: Linux gtk2.